 We believe in scaling great ideas, theories, and strategies across our schools rather than trying to scale up programs.
 Not everybody’s going to build a treehouse in the cafeteria as our kids did in one middle school.
 That was a school‐specific desire.
 A group of middle schoolers in another school decided to build a high‐altitude balloon apparatus and send it to the outer edges of the atmosphere.
 Not every middle school needs to do that.
 Some kids may decide to do something that seems less ambitious and build a nine‐hole Putt‐Putt golf course using cardboard.
 The projects, and the form of the learning environment, need to build on the passions, and build from the experiences, of both students and teachers.Timeless Learning: How Imagination, Observation, and Zero-Based Thinking Change Schools

 We are learning that Making to Learn allows the children themselves to create their own engaging context.

 Making has a simple role in schools, my friend and colleague Chad Ratliff says, “it is putting content into student-created context.”SpeEdChange: Getting to Making, Getting to Education which actually Works

-Under former superintendent Pam Moran and former technology and innovation director Ira Socol, Albemarle County Schools embraced BYOC, student-created context, open technology, toolbelt theory, and universal design for learning“Sure,” they say, “with enough humiliation we can allow you to do things differently, as long as you understand that we’ll never consider you an equal part of the school.”… More.
+Under former superintendent Pam Moran and former technology and innovation director Ira Socol, Albemarle County Schools embraced BYOC, student-created context, open technology, toolbelt theory, and universal design for learning.
 They are innovators to watch and emulate.
 Follow them on Twitter — and read their blogs.